Greenbrier Companies (GBX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the maker of railroad freight car equipment had lost 3.02% over the past month, outpacing the Transportation sector's loss of 3.22% and lagging the S&P 500's loss of 1.38% in that time.
+Coming into today, shares of the maker of railroad freight car equipment had lost 8.3% in the past month.
+In that same time, the Transportation sector lost 6.01%, while the S&P 500 lost 4.45%.

-Investors will be hoping for strength from Greenbrier Companies as it approaches its next earnings release.
+Greenbrier Companies will be looking to display strength as it nears its next earnings release.
 On that day, Greenbrier Companies is projected to report earnings of $1.01 per share, which would represent year-over-year growth of 68.33%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.03 billion, up 8.12% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Greenbrier Companies.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Greenbrier Companies.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 1.05% higher within the past month.
 Greenbrier Companies is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note Greenbrier Companies's current valuation metrics, including its Forward P/E ratio of 11.32.
-This represents a premium compared to its industry's average Forward P/E of 10.28.
+Valuation is also important, so investors should note that Greenbrier Companies has a Forward P/E ratio of 11.1 right now.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 11.1.

 The Transportation - Equipment and Leasing industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 24, putting it in the top 10% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 26, which puts it in the top 11% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report